 Staff training is also essential.
 Employees need to know what to do every time a new item is added to the menu or there’s a change to a recipe.
 It’s vital that they understand the consequences that inadequate labelling can have for both customers and the business.

 But while these are good starting points, they’re not enough.
 Manually checking ingredients across every PPDS item isn’t really practical, especially where larger chains are concerned.
 And this is where technology can be a real lifesaver – literally.

-How technology can help with compliance
+How technology can help you comply with Natasha's law

 If you can afford it, the most effective way to maintain accurate ingredient and allergen information is with the help of specialist software.
 Conduct a quick search online and you’ll find plenty of digital food management and labelling solutions on the market.
 Many of these will automatically update nutritional and allergen details across your various systems, saving valuable time while ensuring information remains reliable and consistent.